inthreedee/photoprism-transfer-album/README.md

 If `--match` is not specified, hash mode will be used.
-- Use hash matching if you've uploaded photos from your Google Takeout and the files in Photoprism and Google Photos are identical.
+- Use hash matching if you've uploaded photos from your Google Takeout and the files in PhotoPrism and Google Photos are identical.
 This method is significantly faster.
-- Use name matching if you've uploaded original photos from another source and you just want to re-create your google Photos albums in Photoprism.
+- Use name matching if you've uploaded original photos from another source and you just want to re-create your google Photos albums in PhotoPrism.
-  Photoprism's sidecar directory, or a copy containing the yml files, must be available to the script.
+  PhotoPrism's sidecar directory, or a copy containing the yml files, must be available to the script.

 If `--batching` is not specified, it defaults to true.
 Disabling batching will submit photos to the API one at a time as matches are found.